Relocating from Switzerland to Portugal

 Non-Swiss Family Members

-In those situations, the relevant route can depend on nationality, relationship, documentation, residence status, and whether the family member is recognised under the applicable European or Portuguese framework.
+The residence position of non-Swiss family members depends on nationality, family relationship, documentation, existing residence status, and the rights available under the applicable European and Portuguese legal framework.

-Residence, tax, healthcare, and administrative requirements can vary depending on nationality, residence status, municipality, and personal circumstances.
+Residence, tax, healthcare, and administrative requirements can vary depending on nationality, residence status, family circumstances, and the rules applicable to the individual case.
 This page provides general informational context only.

 Visa and Entry Scenarios for Swiss Residents